 Commissions we receive vary based upon the variable product and insurance company, and by the type of variable product you purchase.
-In addition, your financial professional may have choices as to the manner in which commissions are paid, such as a higher deposit-based commissions with lower ongoing asset-based commissions, or lower deposit-based commissions and higher ongoing asset-based commissions.
+In addition, your financial professional may have choices as to the manner in which commissions are paid, such as a higher deposit-based commissions with lower ongoing asset-based commissions, or lower deposit-based commissions.
 For a particular variable annuity contract, the choice of compensation methodology selected by the financial professional does not affect the fees and expenses of the product.